-Hiring a personal injury lawyer experienced in your matter type is the first step to successfully lodging a compensation claim.
-So, it’s important to know the types of personal injury cases your law firm handles.
+Seeking legal advice from a personal injury lawyer experienced in your matter type can help you understand the legal process of a successful compensation claim.
+But first, you need to know the types of personal injury cases a law firm handles.

-When you acquire a physical or emotional injury due to an accident caused by another’s negligence, the consequences can last for years, destroying your finances with lost wages, superannuation, medical costs, and reduced quality of life.
+When you acquire a physical or emotional injury due to an accident caused by someone else’s negligence, the consequences can last for years, destroying your finances with lost wages, superannuation, medical costs, and reduced quality of life.

 Personal injury law covers a range of legal cases, and most law firms provide legal advice for some of them.
 For example, medical negligence is a specialised field serviced by just a few lawyers.